-The Wellstat Diagnostics note receivable is secured by substantially all assets and equity interests in Wellstat Diagnostics.
-In addition, the note is subject to a guaranty from the Wellstat Diagnostics Guarantors.
-The Direct Flow Medical note receivable and LENSAR, Inc. note receivable are secured by substantially all assets in the respective companies.
+The Wellstat Diagnostics and CareView Communications Inc. notes receivable are secured by substantially all assets and equity interests in Wellstat Diagnostics and CareView Communications Inc., respectively.
+In addition, the Wellstat Diagnostics note is subject to a guaranty from the Wellstat Diagnostics Guarantors.
 The estimated fair value of the collateral assets was determined by using an asset approach and discounted cash flow model related to the underlying collateral and was adjusted to consider estimated costs to sell the assets.

-On March 31, 2017, the carrying values of several of the Company's notes receivable differed from their estimated fair value.
+On June 30, 2017, the carrying values of several of the Company's notes receivable differed from their estimated fair value.
 This is the result of discount rates used when performing a discounted cash flow for fair value valuation purposes.
 The Company determined these notes receivable to be Level 3 assets, as its valuations utilized significant unobservable inputs, estimates of future revenues, expectations about settlement and required yield.
 To provide support for the fair value measurements, the Company considered forward-looking performance, and current measures associated with high yield and published indices, and reviewed the terms and yields of notes placed by specialty finance and venture firms both across industries and in a similar sector.